cod182/ms4-trescars-2023/README.md

 - Allows text information
 - Allows single image upload

+### View Vehicle Orders

+- Allows all Accessory order to be viewed
+- Filtering by order status

+### View Accessory Orders

+- Allows all Accessory order to be viewed
+- Filtering by order status

+### Update an Order

+- Allows details on an order to be updated
+- Allows the order status to be updated
 ## Visual Design

 The colour scheme of the site will be <span style="color:#12a3e5">Blue</span>, <span style="color:#ffffff"> White</span>, <span style="color:#000000">Black</span>, <span style="color:#3943B7">Dark Blue</span>